tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 For the purposes of this inline caching demo, we will focus on caching lookups in `ADD`.
 This is a fairly arbitrary choice in our simple runtime, since the caching implementation will not differ between opcodes.

+**Note:** The types in this demo code are *immutable*.
+Some programming languages (Python, Ruby, etc) allow for types to be changed after they are created.
+This requires careful cache invalidation.
+We will not address cache invalidation in this post.

 ### Inline caching implementation